Do Dogs’ Nipples Swell When in Heat? Exploring Female Dog Reproductive Behavior

 Maintaining Regular Exercise

-Regular exercise is vital for your dog’s overall well-being, including during her heat cycle.
+Regular exercise is vital for your dog’s well-being, including during her heat cycle.
 Keeping up with routine exercise can help manage stress and prevent restlessness.
 However, it’s essential to keep her on a leash and avoid off-leash activities in public areas to prevent unplanned mating and potential conflicts with other dogs.

 Patience and Understanding